-Pull the Power Disconnect handle up to disconnect the battery and cut power to the truck.
+Pull the power connector up to disconnect the battery and cut power to the truck.

-Always use the Power Disconnect if the truck isn't working right.
-Don't use the truck, and report the problem to your supervisor immediately.
+Use the power disconnect to shut the truck down any time it isn't working correctly.
+Don't use the truck if it's not working correctly.
+Notify your supervisor.